ananyakshv/HAL-CropFlow-Pheonix/README.md

 Connecting Farmers & Customers for Fair Trade

 🚀 About the Project
 Crop Flow is a web application designed to bridge the gap between farmers and customers by enabling direct transactions.
-It ensures that farmers receive fair prices for their produce while providing customers with fresh, quality crops.
+It ensures that farmers receive fair prices for their produce while providing customers with fresh, quality crops using MSP(Minimum Support Price), and multiplied with 1.5 .

 🔥 Features
 - Farmer Portal